jarne/Chat/README.md

 ## 🙋‍ Contribution

 Contributions are always very welcome!
-It's completely equally if you're a beginner or a more experienced developer.
+It's completely equal if you're a beginner or a more experienced developer.

 Please read our **[Contribution Guidelines](CONTRIBUTING.md)** before creating an issue or submitting a pull request.